paulzfm/ll1pg/README.md

 implements a simple calculator, and [decaf](https://github.com/paulzfm/LL1-Parser-Gen/tree/master/demos/decaf), a Java-like language parser.

-To build these projects, under the project root directory, type `ant` to build (make sure you have installed the `ant` tool).
-And the target jar file will be located at `result/` folder.
+To build these projects, under the demo project root directory, type `ant` to build (make sure you have installed the `ant` tool).
+The target jar file will be generated at `result/` folder.